RebootSTR/pretty-university-schedule-awt/README.md

 ## Customize
 Also you can customize some colors and sizes in generated schedule.
 To do this you should create new implementation from `AwtDrawer` and override some values.

+## BulderExample
+You can find example for creatnig schedule with builder in `rafikov.prettyuniversityschedule.example.AwtExample.kt`